shashankpritam/Insertion-Bias/demo1.md

 <p align="center">
 <p align="left">
     <img src="images/demo1a.png" width="400" height="400"
-         alt="TE copies in the population vs Gen">
+         alt="A. TE copies in the population vs Gen">
-    <figcaption>In this scenario estimated the expected
-          TE copies in the population.</figcaption>

 </p>

 <p align="right">
     <img src="images/demo1b.png" width="400" height="400"
-         alt="TEs insertions per diploid individual">
+         alt="B. TEs insertions per diploid individual">
-    <figcaption>Similar to the previous case but in this scenario
-          estimated the expected TE copies per diploid individual.</figcaption>

 </p>
 </p>

+A. In this scenario estimated the expected TE copies in the population.
+B. Similar to the previous case but in this scenario estimated the expected TE copies per diploid individual.

     library(ggplot2)
     library(RColorBrewer)